evilbunny2008/InigoPlugin/README.md

 One way to reliably detect peak daily temperature is by using [a z-score algorithm](https://stackoverflow.com/questions/22583391/peak-signal-detection-in-realtime-timeseries-data/56451135#56451135) and to feed the algorithm from temperature data from loop packets.

-You need to install the numpy library so the peak detector algorithm can synthesize loop packet temperature data from archive records on startup.
+You need to install the numpy library so the peak detector algorithm can synthesise loop packet temperature data from archive records on startup.

 ```
 sudo apt update